Hey new guy!

 Welcome to the PDX RC Underground!!
 We are glad to have you here.

 We know that this hobby can seem a bit overwhelming.
-First off, i'm sure you are wondering if you are even good enough to race.
+I'm sure you are wondering if you are even good enough to race.
 The answer is yes!!

 We all started off just like you.
 No need to be scared or nervous.
 We are here to help.
 Everyone at the track, will open their arms to help you.
 So come on in and say hi!!

-When you decide on a buggy, there are many brands to choose from.
-The most popular being Associated, Losi, Yokomo, Schumacher, and X-Ray.
+There are many brands to choose from.
+The most popular being Associated, Yokomo, Losi, Schumacher, and X-Ray.
 All are fairly close in pricing, ranging from around $300 and up.